Photo: Joe Mabel [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]

 # 10 – Brand New Day

 We open our Top 10 Al Kooper songs list with a fantastic track from Al Kooper’s Easy Does It album.
 It’s the perfect song to open an album.
 Everything about the song signifies a new start.
-From the positive-themed lyrics to its big Western movie-style soundtrack orchestration, it just bleeds hope.
-Billy Joel always claimed The Beatles served as his greatest inspiration.
-Nonetheless, when you hear the similarities between Al Kooper’s 1970 “Brand New Day” and Billy Joel’s 1973 “Ballad of Billy The Kid,” one could argue that Billy Joel had some Al Kooper records spinning on his turntable.
+From the positive lyrics to its big, Western-movie-style orchestration, it just bleeds hope.
+Billy Joel always claimed The Beatles were his greatest inspiration.
+Nonetheless, when you hear the similarities between Al Kooper’s 1970 “Brand New Day” and Billy Joel’s 1973 “Ballad of Billy the Kid,” one could argue that Billy Joel had some Al Kooper records spinning on his turntable.

 Al Kooper’s “Brand New Day“ was released in the Summer of 1970 as the first single from the Easy Does It album.
-The album contained a guest list of over twenty-five musicians who contributed to its musical works.
+The album featured a guest list of over twenty-five musicians who contributed to its tracks.

 # 9 – New York City (You’re a Woman)

 The great Al Kooper song “New York City (You’re a Woman)“ was released on the album New York City (You’re a Woman), which was released in the late Spring of 1971 on Columbia Records.
-The album was composed of a mixture of original Al Kooper songs and great covers.
+The album featured a mix of original Al Kooper songs and great covers.
 One of the highlights of the album was Al Kooper’s cover of Elton John’s “Come Down In Time,” easily Elton John’s most underrated song.

 # 8 – Going Going Going

 It’s tough to create a top 10 list of Al Kooper songs and get past his first two records without filling the list immediately.
 However, it should be noted that Al Kooper continued to compose and release new music for the next forty years.
-He did not release a lot of material, but the stuff that he did release just bled that Al Kooper brilliance.
+He did not release much material, but the stuff he did release just bled Al Kooper’s brilliance.
 One of our favorite post-1970s Al Kooper albums was his 2005 release Black Coffee.

 We had to include at least one track from the great Black Coffee album.
 It was tough to choose.
 In the end, we went with the Al Kooper-style blood-soaked, blues-infused soul effort “Going, Going, Going.”